PayString/rfcs/src/spec/payid-easy-checkout.md

 The merchant UI would parse the PayID Discovery response and iterate over the "links" collection to find the link with the Relation Type of "https://payid.org/ns/payid-easy-checkout/1.0".
-The UI can then do a search and replace on the "template" field value in the link, replacing all occurrences of the predefined query parameter template names with the values they want to send to the customer's wallet.
-One query parameter of note is the "nextUrl" parameter, which allows the merchant to supply a redirect or callback URL for the sender's wallet to call once the customer has confirmed the payment.
+The UI can then do a search and replace on the "template" field value in the link, replacing all occurrences of the predefined query parameter template names with the values they want to send to the payer's wallet.
+One query parameter of note is the "nextUrl" parameter, which allows the merchant to supply a redirect or callback URL for the sender's wallet to call once the payer has confirmed the payment.
 In this example, the merchant would like to display a "Thank You" page, and replaces `{nextUrl}` with `https://merchant.com/thankyou`.

-### Redirect Customer to Their Wallet
+### Redirect Payer to Their Wallet
-Once the merchant UI populates the required query parameters in the URL template, the merchant UI redirects the customer to the Redirect URL so that the customer can confirm the payment.
+Once the merchant UI populates the required query parameters in the URL template, the merchant UI redirects the payer to the Redirect URL so that the payer can confirm the payment.

-### Customer Confirms Payment
+### Payer Confirms Payment
-After the customer clicks the "Pay with PayID" button the merchant's UI, and the merchant performs the previous steps, the customer will be redirected to the Redirect URL, which is a front end resource of the wallet.
+After the payer clicks the "Pay with PayID" button the merchant's UI, and the merchant performs the previous steps, the payer will be redirected to the Redirect URL, which is a front end resource of the wallet.
 The wallet UI can read the query parameters from the Redirect URL and render a confirmation page or modal with all of the required fields pre-populated.

-Once the customer confirms the payment, the wallet would perform a PayID address lookup on the "receiverPayId" query parameter to get the payment address of the merchant and submit a transaction to the underlying ledger or payment system.
+Once the payer confirms the payment, the wallet would perform a PayID address lookup on the "receiverPayId" query parameter to get the payment address of the merchant and submit a transaction to the underlying ledger or payment system.
 The merchant can then redirect the user back to the URL specified in the "nextUrl" query parameter, which will display the "Thank You" page of the merchant.